Find Grad Schools

 The states with the most job growth for Ophthalmic Medical Technologist are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Illinois, Rhode Island, or Kansas.
 These states have the worst job growth for this type of profession.

-Salary for an Ophthalmic Medical Technologist
+Ophthalmic Medical Technologist Salary

-Ophthalmic Medical Technologists make between $28,130 and $72,720 a year.
+The salary for Ophthalmic Medical Technologists ranges between about $28,130 and $72,720 a year.

 undefined